-So, even small savings can be a real boon for your budget.
+Fortunately, there are ways to fight back.
+Even small savings can be a boon for you.

-With that in mind, we present five great ways to save money on gas every time you pull up to the pump.
+With that in mind, we present the best ways to save money on gas every time you pull up to the pump.

 1. Use a smartphone app